truist/reveal.js/slides/LEDs/LEDs.md

             * (So what is the color temperature of a green LED?)

-<h3 class="fragment">Oh.
-OK then.</h3>

 ## Another bit of insanity

-We measure the "color" of a light in units of temperature (because we historically made light by heating things), but high temperatures result in "cool" (blue) colors, and low temperatures result in "warm" (red) colors.
+We measure the "color" of a light in units of temperature

+(because we historically made light by heating things),

+but high temperatures result in "cool" (blue) colors,

+and low temperatures result in "warm" (red) colors.

 <p class="fragment">(If we measured color by wavelength, we'd have the same problem.)</p>

-<h3 class="fragment">Oh.
-OK then.</h3>

 ## Now, how do we measure spectrum?